 Condors of the Columbia

-In May, 2013 the zoo broke ground on Condors of the Columbia, a new habitat for adult birds from the zoo's Jonsson Center for Wildlife Conservation condor recovery program that cannot be released in the wild.
-For the first time, Oregon Zoo visitors will have the unique opportunity to see these colorful, intelligent and highly endangered birds and learn about the survival challenges they face.
+Condors of the Columbia opened to the public on May 24, 2014.
+The new habitat is home to adult birds from the zoo's Jonsson Center for Wildlife Conservation condor recovery program that cannot be released in the wild.
+For the first time, Oregon Zoo visitors have the unique opportunity to see these colorful, intelligent and highly endangered birds and learn about the survival challenges they face.

 - an aviary more than 30 feet tall and 100 feet long in which condors will fly

 - a lush, native landscape with boulders, trees and log snags for condors to perch

 - a cascading water feature with deep pool for condor bathing